Understanding Medical Malpractice Law

-- Establishing Damages – The final step in a medical malpractice claim, and all personal injury claims, is determining the amount of monetary compensation that is due to the plaintiff.
+- Establishing Damages – The final step in a medical malpractice claim, and all personal injury claims with our Oklahoma City firm, is determining the amount of monetary compensation that is due to the plaintiff.

-A typical medical malpractice case at Tawwater Law proceeds as follows:
+A typical medical malpractice case at Tawwater Law in Oklahoma City proceeds as follows:

 - A prospective client suffers harm believed to be the result of negligence on the part of a healthcare provider.